 computer graphics for film and television.

-In extra-curricular activities, I was the developer of PC-Card technology for actually survived), and actively promote the use and development of Open Source Software.
+In extra-curricular activities, I was an early developer of PC-Card technology for actually survived), and actively promote the use and development of Open Source Software.

 I was involved in the Australia Unix Users Group

 (AUUG), where I regularly